emineozsahin/Bioinformatics/WGS_structural_changes.md

 # Identif the structural changes of a genome from NGS data

-Before approching any software, having a bed file for annotations on hand is useful.
+Before approaching any software, having a bed file for annotations in hand is helpful.

 ### Prepare a bed file from gtf format
 get gtf file for *Saccharomyces cerevisiae* and unzip the file